eholguin1/cse15l-lab-reports/LABREPORT3.md

 # Lab Report 3 - Week 5 (Researching Commands)

-## *Others ways to use 'find' command*
+## *Others ways to use `less` command*

 ___
 ## less -p[string] [file path]

-This alternate way of the 'find' command will highlight any occurance of the string that was passed in the given file.
+This alternate way of the `less` command will highlight any occurance of the string that was passed in the given file.
 When this command is use, it will go to the first occurence of the string in the file.

 **Example 1:**